DwarkeshDeshmukh/inventory_assignment/README.md

 This project implements a RESTful API'S using Node.js with Express, designed to manage an inventory system, customer carts, and discount coupons.
 Below is a concise guide to understanding the core functionalities of this API, including various endpoints and their descriptions.

-#### Index.js

-- **Setup:** The main entry point for the server.
-- **Middleware:** Utilizes body-parser and JSON parsing for request body processing.
-- **Routes:** The application integrates the inventory router for handling various inventory-related actions and operations.

 ### Important Note

 These APIs are deployed using Vercel and can be explored and tested directly via the comprehensive documentation on Postman: